Create a real-time application inventory

 Step 1: Set up the Inventory web service

 For this guide, we will be running the server locally.
-If you do not already have it set up, follow the instructions to do so at How-to run containers to browse Chalk data locally.
+If you do not already have it set up, follow the instructions at How-to run containers to browse Chalk data locally.

 Step 2: Load our app-inventory